ZergLev/Telegram-Bot/README.md

 Running the bot.
 1. Directly with your python interpreter.
-In order for the bot to work, set the bot token environment vaiable:
+In order for the bot to work, set the bot token environment variable to your bot token:
 ```commandline
 export TG_BOT_TOKEN=*******
 ```
-To run the bot, type in the terminal:
+(To get the bot token follow the 'telebot' library documentation) To run the bot, type in the terminal:
 ```commandline
 python main.py